 WEISS/MANFREDI recently won a national competition with OLIN to redesign the Sylvan Theater, an integrated outdoor amphitheater at the Washington Monument Grounds in Washington, D.C.
 The firm's new Visitor Center at the Brooklyn Botanic Garden, winner of a National ASLA Honor Award, is conceived as a seamless extension of the Garden's path system, offering a new sequence of views into and through the historic Garden.
 Their Krishna P. Singh Center for Nanotechnology recently opened to the public at the University of Pennsylvania.
 This state-of-the-art lab facility brings together researchers across disciplines in a welcoming new gateway to campus.
 Other built works include the Barnard College Diana Center, Museum of the Earth, and the Women's Memorial and Education Center at Arlington National Cemetery.

-The firm has won numerous awards and competitions and has been featured in exhibitions at The Museum of Modem Art, the Venice Architectural Biennale, the São Paulo Biennale of International Architecture and Design, the Cooper-Hewitt Museum, the National Building Museum, The International Landscape Architecture Biennale in Barcelona, and the Design Center in Essen, Germany.
-Princeton Architectural Press has published two monographs on their work entitled WEISS/MANFREDI: Surface/Subsurface and Site Specific: The Work of WEISS/MANFREDI Architects.
-A new monograph was recently published in Korean and English by Pro Architect and Evolutionary Infrastructures, a Harvard GSD publication, is forthcoming.
+The firm has won numerous awards and competitions and has been featured in exhibitions at the Museum of Modern Art, the Solomon R. Guggenheim Museum, the National Building Museum, the Essen Design Centre in Germany, the Louvre Museum, and the Venice Biennale.
+Princeton Architectural Press has published two monographs on their work and a new book, PUBLIC NATURES: Evolutionary Infrastructures, is forthcoming in 2015.